-The thing about an emergency is that time doesn’t stand still.
+The thing about an emergency is that time doesn’t standstill.
 Once you’ve dealt with the immediate crisis, you’ll find a whole new set of details waiting for you, most of which have to do with ongoing daily needs.
 Who is going to sit with your child at the hospital?
-Who is going to prepare meals for those left at home?
+Who is going to prepare meals for that left at home?
 Who is going to feed and walk the dog, or collect the mail?
 You simply can’t be everywhere at once, nor can you think of everything right now.
-This is where your community support team comes in—and now is the time to start gathering them, while the crisis is fresh in everyone’s minds.
+This is where your community support team after your childs injury accident comes in—and now is the time to start gathering them, while the crisis is fresh in everyone’s minds.
 The following tips should help you build an effective support system without overburdening or overtaxing anyone.

 Immediate Family and Friends

 The people closest to you will usually be the first people to step up and help—and they’ll also be the ones you’re most comfortable asking for help.
 These are the people whom you’ll trust to take turns sitting with your child around the clock, the ones you can call to make a run to the drive-through or to get you a cup of coffee from the hospital cafeteria.

 To ease the burden, come up with a list of things that need to be done— everything from sitting in the hospital, feeding the other kids, to walking your dog.
 Then ask people to sign up for tasks, organizing themselves in shifts—so you know everything’s taken care of, but no one feels overwhelmed.
 And you can go grab a nap in the waiting room, without feeling guilty for doing so.